jhpce-jhu/jhpce_mkdocs/docs/slurm/crafting-jobs.md

 ```
 ## **Job Arrays**

 Array jobs allow you to use one job script to run many jobs across a set of samples.
-That SLURM script or the program(s) it calls need(s) to contain syntax that uses SLURM environment variables to assign different work to different task element jobs.
+That SLURM script (or the program(s) it calls) need(s) to contain syntax that uses SLURM environment variables to assign different work to different task element jobs.

+The underscore character is used in commands and seen in the output of programs like `sacct` as a separator between the job ID number and that of the array task ID number.
+Output and error files also use underscores in their names.

+Controlling your usage:

 When you submit an array job you can indicate that you only want a certain number of tasks to be executed at a time.
+This will allow other users of your partition to be able to access it, or control the disk and network input/output rate to avoid choking a file server.

-This is called the "step size".
-(You can also use the `scontrol` command to add or adjust that aspect of the job for pending or running jobs.
+You can use the `scontrol` command to add or adjust that aspect of the job for pending or running jobs.
 See our [scontrol tips ](../slurm/tips-scontrol.md) page.)

-To reference this specific task of a job array, combine SLURM_ARRAY_JOB_ID with SLURM_ARRAY_TASK_ID (e.g. "scontrol update ${SLURM_ARRAY_JOB_ID}_{$SLURM_ARRAY_TASK_ID} ...").
+To reference a specific task of a job array, combine SLURM_ARRAY_JOB_ID with SLURM_ARRAY_TASK_ID (e.g. "scontrol update ${SLURM_ARRAY_JOB_ID}_{$SLURM_ARRAY_TASK_ID} ...").

 Vendor docs about job arrays are [here](https://slurm.schedmd.com/job_array.html).

 New Mexico State University job array section [here](https://hpc.nmsu.edu/discovery/slurm/job-arrays/).
 Good, compact example document.

+Another nice straightforward description is in this [Ronin blog post](https://blog.ronin.cloud/slurm-job-arrays/).

 [USC explanation](https://www.carc.usc.edu/user-information/user-guides/hpc-basics/slurm-templates) of job arrays.

+Email notifications: These are handled at the job level, not the individual task element level, unless you provide an extra arguement.
+Please don't do that, unless you KNOW that your jobs are going to take a long time, so you don't create a mail "storm" of messages.

 ### **Job array-related environment variables**